bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 [!code-csharp[](../../../samples/tests/xunit/VerifyMarkupExamples.cs?start=27&end=34&highlight=5-9)]

 The highlighted line shows the call to the `MarkupMatches()` method.
 This test passes even though the insignificant whitespace is not exactly the same between the expected HTML string and the raw markup produced by the `<Heading>` component.
-It even works when the CSS class-list is not in the same order on the `<small>` element.
+It even works when the CSS class list is not in the same order on the `<small>` element.

 The `MarkupMatches()` method is also available on `INode` and `INodeList` types, for example: